 - Always report if you have collaborated with someone.
 There's an individual text field for this in file tasks

 - If you take an example from somewhere else (internet), tell this in comments above the code and tell where you found it

 Your course work will be accepted if it fulfills the core requirements specified in this document.
-Unless your code is extremely obnoxious, any fully functional programs are accepted.
+Unless your code is extremely obnoxious, any fully functional programs are accepted, and there is a chance to improve your work after review.
 In addition to submitting a functional program, you are also required to reserve a 15 minute review session with a course assistant.
-In this review session you will be asked questions about your code and if you fail to answer properly, you will be required to study your code and reserve a new review session.
-We are required to make sure students submit code they have implemented themselves, but that's not the sole reason.
-Simply put, no programmer should never ever submit code they don't fully understand.
-Remember: You are always responsible for your code.

 Quality of the code¶